Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-\begin{itemize} \item Our main galaxy sample at $1 < z < 4$ used for the 2D-SPS analysis.
+\begin{enumerate}[(1)] \item Our main galaxy sample at $1 < z < 4$ used for the 2D-SPS analysis.
 It consists of the 221 (out of the 248) M$_{\ast} > 10^{10}$ M$_{\odot}$ progenitors at $1 < z < 4$ in the \citetalias{2017MNRAS.468..207S} images with a very massive descendant at $z=0$, and which have not been discarded during the analysis procedure (see Section~\ref{subsec:sample}).
-This is the ``HST$+$JWST high-redshift sample" or ``2D-SPS sample", hereafter. \item The descendants at \mbox{$z=0$} of our main high-redshift galaxy sample, all of them with M$_{\ast} > 10^{11}$ M$_{\odot}$ (132 descendants).
+This is the ``high-redshift sample of (massive) progenitors" or ``main sample", hereafter. \item The descendants at \mbox{$z=0$} of our main high-redshift galaxy sample, all of them with M$_{\ast} > 10^{11}$ M$_{\odot}$ (132 descendants).
 This sample is a subset of the whole population of very massive galaxies at $z=0$. \item The whole population of very massive galaxies (M$_{\ast} > 10^{11}$ M$_{\odot}$) at $z=0$.
-This sample is composed by 856 galaxies. \end{itemize}
+This sample is composed by 856 galaxies. \end{enumerate}

+Although the main sample of this study is composed of massive progenitors of local M$_{\ast} > 10^{11}\,$M$_{\odot}$ galaxies, our selection criteria could not be applied as such to real observations where the estimation of the final mass at $z = 0$ of observed high-redshift galaxies is not easy without additional assumptions.
+To study the impact of this, we apply the same 2D-SPS method described for our main sample of $1<z<4$ progenitors to the following fourth, additional sample: \begin{enumerate}[(4)] \item All M$_{\ast} > 10^{10}\,$M$_{\odot}$ galaxies at $1<z<4$ in the \citetalias{2017MNRAS.468..207S} images, regardless of the stellar mass of their descendants at $z=0$.
+It consists of the 350 (out of the 388) massive galaxies at $1<z<4$ in the images that are not discarded when the 2D-SPS method is applied to them.
+This sample is a combination of our main galaxy sample of 221 massive progenitors plus other 129 massive galaxies at $1<z<4$ in the images that do not reach M$_{\ast} > 10^{11}\,$M$_{\odot}$ at $z=0$ for any reason. \end{enumerate}

+The median SFH of this sample of $1<z<4$ massive galaxies built from the 2D-SPS analysis, and also the ground-truth median SFH from the simulated particles in each galaxy, will also be compared to the results of our main sample of $1<z<4$ progenitors.

 We remind the reader that the \citetalias{2017MNRAS.468..207S} images only contain a limited number of galaxies from the full Illustris-1 simulation.
 Thus, the descendants at $z=0$ of the galaxies we have studied through their HST+JWST simulated imaging data are also a limited subset of all the galaxies at $z=0$ in the simulation.
-Our aim is to see if, by analyzing the SFHs for high-redshift, M$_{\ast} > 10^{10}$ M$_{\odot}$ progenitor galaxies in the images of $z=0$ very massive galaxies, we can learn when the whole population of very massive galaxies began to form.
+Our aim is to see if, by analyzing the SFHs for high-redshift, M$_{\ast} > 10^{10}$\,M$_{\odot}$ progenitor galaxies in the images of $z=0$ very massive galaxies, we can learn when the whole population of very massive galaxies began to form.